project-ncl/gradle-manipulator/CONTRIBUTING.md

 signing.passphrase=pass
 ```

 Note: By default the signing is configured to use GPG.
 It will automatically look for the `gpg2` executable.
-On Fedora systems this is normally a symbolic link e.g.
+On Fedora systems this is normally a symbolic link, e.g.,
 ```
     /usr/bin/gpg*
     /usr/bin/gpg2 -> gpg*